FP-Studio/fp-studio-docs/docs/get_started.md

 ### Manual

-If you are familiar with Python or cannot use Docker for some reason, then you can install FP-Studio manually.
+If you are familiar with Python development or cannot use the other methods, then you can install FP-Studio manually.

 Run the following commands in a Bash shell (install [Git for Windows](https://gitforwindows.org/) to get Bash on Windows):